How to remove Win 7 Anti-Spyware 2011

 2. Reboot into safe mode with networking, download and run process explorer: http://www.2-viruses.com/wp-content/uploads/PE/eXplorer.exe (backup location).
 Start it and stop all 3-letter named processes, also processes named like garbage.
 These processes are the ones responsible for Win 7 Anti-Spyware 2011 infection.

 3. Search for Win 7 Anti-Spyware 2011 files.
 The best way is to let automatic removal software to do so, I recommend spyhunter, Spyhunter, Malwarebytes Anti-Malware.
 If you cant’ download programs, press start->run and enter http://www.2-viruses.com/downloads/spyhunter-i.exe in run field.
 Move aside all Win 7 Anti-spyware 2011 alerts and continue downloading.

 4. Reboot, update your antivirus programs (preferably to internet security versions) and scan again.
 Make sure you got all the trojans out.

-Full version of Spyware Doctor, or Malwarebytes would have likely protected from Win 7 Anti-Spyware 2011 infection.
+Full version of Spyhunter, or Malwarebytes Anti-Malware would have likely protected from Win 7 Anti-Spyware 2011 infection.